A man looking at a phone

 Tips to manage your data usage

-If you’re on a prepaid plan, running out of data means that your SIM will no longer be able to access the internet.
-If you’re on a postpaid plan, it means excess data charges or slowed down service.
-However, if you manage your data effectively, you may even end up with excess data when your plan expires, which would be able to be rolled into your next recharge thanks to Telstra’s continuous data rollover that allows customers to bank up to 200GB of excess data when they recharge on time.
+However, if you manage your data effectively, you could end up with excess data when your plan expires.
+This data can then be rolled over into your next recharge thanks to Telstra’s continuous data rollover, which allows customers to bank up to 200GB of excess data when they recharge on time.

 Here are some things you can do to manage your data usage: